octobercms/docs/3.x/cms/themes/partials.md

 <a id="oc-dynamic-partials"></a>
 ## Dynamic Partials

 Partials, like pages, can use any Twig features.
-Please refer to the [Dynamic pages](pages.md#oc-dynamic-pages) documentation for details.
+Please refer to the [Dynamic Pages section](pages.md) of the documentation for details.

 ### Partial Execution Life Cycle